lukeduda/nestjs-star-wars-characters/README.md

 REST API based on Nest.js and MongoDB, with unit and e2e test suites.

+For now only simplified environments are specified:
+- development (docker-compose based)
+- test (npm run based)

 ## Easiest startup
 ```bash
 docker-compose up --build